Genymobile/scrcpy/README.md

 1. `com.genymobile.scrcpy.STARTUP` if present and `true`, scrcpy is starting up.
 2. `com.genymobile.scrcpy.SHUTDOWN` if present and `true`, scrcpy is shutting down.
+3. `com.genymobile.scrcpy.SOCKET` if present and an int, scrcpy has created a socket on the specified port and you can listen to it to confirm when scrcpy exits

 More extra fields will be present in the future.

+In case you listen to the socket provided by `com.genymobile.scrcpy.SOCKET`, note that **no information will be exchanged through it**.
+Even though bytes will be transmitted through it, they are only a test to ensure the connection is still alive and have no meaning.
+A connection reset followed by connection refused when trying to reestablish the connection is the only infallible way to ensure that scrcpy has turned off.

 For convinience with automation tools such as [Tasker], scrcpy also writes to the data field of the intents.
 The scheme is `scrcpy-status`.